Elisa2515/data_science_2025_spring/challenges/c04-gapminder-assignment.md

 ![](c04-gapminder-assignment_files/figure-gfm/q5-task3-1.png)<!-- -->

-- (Your notes and observations here) Trends:

-Asia has the highest population and the fastest growth rate.
+- (Your notes and observations here) A trend I see is that Asia has the highest population and the fastest growth rate.

 Africa shows rapid population growth starting in the 1980s.